 The Spartans won their first regular-season title since finishing in a tie for first in the CIAA Northern Division in 1994-95.
 They were also one of three schools nationally in 2012-13 to go undefeated in conference play along with Gonzaga and Memphis.
 Heading into the MEAC tournament, NSU’s 15-game win streak stood as the second-longest in the nation at the time.

 After capturing the regular season crown, NSU earned the league’s automatic bid to the NIT, where the Spartans faced Virginia in the first round.
 NSU went 21-12 overall in 2012-13, the second 20-win season in two years after its 26-10 campaign during the 2011-12 campaign.
-In fact, the Spartans trail just VCU and Virginia for the most wins (103) the last five years among the 14 D-I schools in the state of Virginia.
+In fact, the Spartans trail just VCU, Virginia and Old Dominion for the most wins (134) the last seven years among the 14 D-I schools in the state of Virginia.

 During his six-year tenure as an assistant coach, two of Jones’ primary responsibilities included developing the perimeter players and serving as the team’s recruiting coordinator.
 His prowess on the recruiting trail was key to NSU making a turnaround beginning in 2011-12, and the story of his biggest catch was played out in the national media during NSU’s 86-84 upset of Missouri that season.